 When the orthopedist told me on Friday there was no reason not to run the Rock and Roll Va Beach on August 31 st, I immediately got excited.
 Even though my arm was cleared to run, my legs felt stiff from never really getting the lactic acid out from my 8k the previous weekend.
-It had had a week to sit there and fester so although my arm was okay my calves were sore.
-By sore I mean running a 9 minute mile the day before felt the way a 6:30 mile should.
+It had had a week to sit there and fester so although my arm was okay, my calves were sore.
+By sore, I mean running a 9-minute mile the day before felt the way a 6:30 mile should.
 Rock n Roll VA Beach is known for the American Music Festival and having live bands along the course.

-It’s no secret my two awesome friends Laura and Heather came down to race Rock and Roll as well.
+Two of my friends, Heather and Laura, came down to race Rock and Roll Va Beach too.
 We all piled into the car at 5:00 along with dad headed to the race start.
 We quickly found parking and made it to the start an hour early.

 While lining up in carrol 1 of Rock and Roll Va Beach, I was a bit more cautious since I didn’t want to bump into anyone.
-The doctor had said due to the location of the fracture the only way I could shatter or hurt the bone more was fall on the exact same spot with the exact same force.
+The doctor had said due to the location of the fracture, the only way I could shatter or hurt the bone more was to fall on the exact same spot with the exact same force.
 I still did not want to bump into anyone just because I’m overly cautious (and have pretty bad luck).
-My GPS didn’t synch correctly so I don’t have mile splits but I’m 100% okay with that.
+My GPS didn’t synch correctly, so I don’t have mile splits, but I’m 100% okay with that.

-The first few miles of Rock and Roll Va Beach, I ran with Mike a local that I often run races with.
+The first few miles of Rock and Roll Va Beach, I ran with Mike.
 It’s always nice to be able to find someone to run and be about the same pace.
-The 5kers actually started at the exact same time as we did which was somewhat weird with a 15,000 person race.
-The first three miles were a pretty big blur and we were all packed in like little sardines.
+The 5kers started at the same time as Rock and Roll Va Beach, which was somewhat weird with a 15,000 person race.
+The first three miles of Rock and Roll Va Beach was a blur and we were all packed in like little sardines.

 At the 2.5-mile mark of Rock and Roll Va Beach I noticed the 5k shoot began, I couldn’t help but think to myself that having a 5k shoot of .6 long was a touch too much.

 After we clicked off three miles of Rock and Roll Va Beach, I had already sweat through my top.
-I’m not the biggest sweater and by the time I got water (which was incredibly difficult when you can’t grab things with your right hand) my tank was soaken through.
+I’m not the biggest sweater and by the time I got water (which was incredibly difficult when you can’t grab things with your right hand), my tank was soaking through.
 I knew my body had already begun to overheat.
-At that point I decided it was wise to grab Gatorade and water at every stop.
+At that point, I decided it was wise to grab Gatorade and water at every stop.

 Miles 4-6 of Rock and Roll Va Beach were uneventful.
 Although I didn’t feel great at Rock and Roll Va Beach, I did begin to pass people.
-This part of the course was straight, flat and on a main road of the area.
-It made sense because it’s such a big field of people but it was pretty hard on the legs and boring on the mind.
-My most memorable moment of this point was saying go “Team Hoyt” and one of the ladies said…Hey I read your blog!
+This part of Rock and Roll Va Beach was straight, flat and on the main road of the area.
+It made sense because it’s such a big field of people, but it was pretty hard on the legs and boring on the mind.
+My most memorable moment of this point was saying go “Team Hoyt,” and one of the ladies said…Hey, I read your blog!
 Team Hoyt never ceases to amaze me.
 (They push disabled children in strollers while running a lot of races.)
-Each and every person that is apart of this is truly amazing.
+Every person that is apart of this is truly amazing.

 Around mile 6 of Rock and Roll Va Beach, we turned and went into a nice side street.
 It had shade.
-I actually made some small talk with a few of the racers around me.
-The relay hand offs were around mile 7 which was a bit motivating because there were more people cheering.
-I was actually running (unknowingly) with the first relay team and he did his hand off and left).
-When we turned into the base around mile 8 it was instaheatbox again.
+I made some small talk with a few of the racers around me.
+The relay handoffs were around mile 7, which was a bit motivating because more people were cheering.
+I was running (unknowingly) with the first relay team and he did his hand off and left).
+When we turned into the base around mile 8, it was instaheatbox again.

 It made a huge u shape around the base so you were able to see people about a mile in front of you wishing you were a mile closer to the finish.
 My only thought during mile 9 of Rock and Roll Va Beach was oh my stars I need more water.

 I felt a sudden burst of excitement around mile 10 of Rock and Roll Va Beach because I realized I only had a 5k to the finish.
 I attempted to pick up the pace but that was not happening because it was so hot and I was tired.

-Mile 11 of Rock and Roll Va Beach, we went back over the only hill on course (ie: a bridge).
-My legs were shot and I was just dying and saying I think I can I think I can.
-The humidity was getting the worst of me and honestly I was pretty miserable.
-I want to use proper blogging and running technique about how I negative split this race but I didn’t.
-It was completely dying and the last 3 miles of Rock and Roll Va Beach were some of the hardest I’ve run in a while.
+Mile 11 of Rock and Roll Va Beach, we went back over the only hill on the course (i.e., a bridge).
+My legs were shot and I was dying and saying I think I can I think I can.
+The humidity was getting the worse and I was pretty miserable.
+I want to use proper blogging and running technique about how I negative split Rock and Roll Va Beach, but I didn’t.
+It was fading and the last 3 miles of Rock and Roll Va Beach were some of the hardest I’ve run in a while.

 All aboard the pain train and down the bridge.